LucaIta/endangered_species/README.md

 _This page was developed as an assignment for the Episodus CSS class.
 The goal was to practice positioning and styling.
 The site displays the position of endangered species around the world.
 The user can click on the animal picture to select the animal and read more information about it.
-When the animal picture gets clicked, it gets moved to the center of the page, the image gets enlarged, information about the specie, and the other elements on the page get blurred.
+When the animal picture gets clicked, it gets moved to the center of the page, the image gets enlarged, information about the specie get displayed, and the other elements on the page get blurred.
 The site wasn't built with mobile devices in mind._

 ## Technologies Used